-The government Indices of Deprivation were published earlier today, including the overview Index of Multiple Deprivation 2010 (IMD 2010).
-The IMD is used very widely to target programmes and resources to tackle inequality and deprivation – below I set out my thoughts on why the IMD is still important, despite the wealth of data now being released by government (but of course has its limitations which I have also covered).
+The Index of Multiple Deprivation 2010 (IMD 2010) is used very widely to target programmes and resources to tackle inequality and deprivation – below I set out my thoughts on why the Indices of Deprivation are still important, despite the wealth of data now being released by government (but of course has its limitations which I have also covered).

 The Indices of Deprivation attempt to measure a broad concept of ‘multiple deprivation’, made up of several distinct dimensions, or domains, of deprivation.
 The data is based on 38 separate indicators across seven domains: Income, Employment, Health and Disability, Education Skills and Training, Barriers to Housing and Other Services, Crime and Living Environment.
 As well as the overall IMD 2010 and domains, data for the underlying indicators has also been published.